-Join the Rebekah Jacob Gallery for a special, one night only, exhibition at NYU Washington, DC.
-Photos by Ernest Withers, Bruce Davidson and Bob Adelman will be displayed paired with a special talk and reception by gallery owner Rebekah Jacob at 6pm.
+The Rebekah Jacob Gallery presented a special, one night only, exhibition at NYU Washington, DC.
+Photos by Ernest Withers, Bruce Davidson and Bob Adelman were displayed and paired with a special talk and reception by gallery owner Rebekah Jacob.

-At 6:30pm, join us for a special screening of FREEDOM RIDERS, a film by Stanley Nelson, follwed by a panel discussion of the important role photo journalism plays in historical movements.
-Panel will include Deborah Willis, Ph.
-D, NYU Tisch, Arun Chaudhary (TSOA '04), first official videographer of White House, Rebekah Jacob and Christopher Wilson of the Smithsonian African-American History Museum.
-The panel will be moderated by Gerald L. Early, Ph.D of Washington University in Saint Louis.
+This event paired a special screening of FREEDOM RIDERS, a film by Stanley Nelson, with a panel discussion of the important role photo journalism plays in historical movements.
+The panel included Deborah Willis, Ph.
+D, NYU Tisch, Arun Chaudhary (TSOA '04), first official videographer of White House, Rebekah Jacob and was moderated by Gerald L. Early, Ph.D of Washington University in Saint Louis.

 An expert in the diverse art and photography of the American South, Rebekah Jacob has created her gallery with skilled enthusiasm and a deep, personal knowledge of all aspects of the art market.
 Combining dedicated scholarship with practical experience, Jacob earned a B.A. in English and M.A in Art History at the University of Mississippi and later taught Art History with a Southern focus there and at two other universities.
 She holds a Certificate in Appraisal Studies in Fine and Decorative Arts from New York University and is Certified Member of the Appraisers Association of America.